Jürgen Habermas: Socialist dialogue

-Habermas reiterated the positions that what refuted Marx and his theory of class struggle was the "pacification of class conflict" by the welfare state, which had developed in the West "since 1945", thanks to "a reformist relying on the instruments of Keynesian economics".
-Italian philosopher and historian Domenico Losurdo criticised the main point of these claims as "marked by the absence of a question that should be obvious:— Was the advent of the welfare state the inevitable result of a tendency inherent in capitalism?
+In 1973, Habermas noted "the incompatibility of the imperatives that rule the capitalistic economic system with a democratic process for forming the public will".
+His critique of capitalism focused on its technocratic tendencies.
+Habermas reiterated the positions that what refuted Marx and his theory of class struggle was the "pacification of class conflict" by the welfare state, which had developed in the West "since 1945" thanks to "a reformist relying on the instruments of Keynesian economics".
+Italian philosopher and historian Domenico Losurdo criticized the main point of these claims as "marked by the absence of a question that should be obvious: was the advent of the welfare state the inevitable result of a tendency inherent in capitalism?
 Or was it the result of political and social mobilization by the subaltern classes—in the final analysis, of a class struggle?
-Had the German philosopher posed this question, perhaps he would have avoided assuming the permanence of the welfare state, whose precariousness and progressive dismantlement are now obvious to everyone".
+Had the German philosopher posed this question, perhaps he would have avoided assuming the permanence of the welfare state, whose precariousness and progressive dismantlement are now obvious to everyone."

-Controversy about wars

-In 1999, Habermas addressed the Kosovo War.
-Habermas defended NATO's intervention in an article for Die Zeit, which stirred controversy.

-In 2002, Habermas argued that the United States should not go to war in Iraq.